 Step 4: Activate the Do Not Disturb mode —Finally, toggle on the Do Not Disturb mode from your iPhone’s main settings to initiate the function.
 When active, a crescent moon icon will appear to the left of the clock at the top of your phone, indicating that the comprehensive blocking feature is in full effect.

 If no amount of finagling gets call screening working properly on your iPhone, there’s the nuclear option: carrier-level blocking.
-Sprint, T-Mobile, and Verizon offer the service, albeit not in all cases without restrictions.
+All four major networks offer the service for their postpaid customers, albeit not in all cases without restrictions.

 If you’ve got an online account with Sprint, blocking a number is as easy as logging into Sprint.com, navigating to the My Preferences tab, then Limits and Permissions, and finally Block voice.
 From there, you can select the phone numbers you’d like to block, or block all outbound and/or inbound voice calls for however long you wish.